Does Southwest Allow Carry-On?

 2. Carry-On Size Restrictions

-Your carry-on bag must adhere to specific size restrictions to qualify for onboard stowage.
+Please ensure that your carry-on bag adheres to specific size restrictions to avoid disqualification for onboard stowage.

 3. Storage of Carry-On Bags